pattonwebz/ScheduledTweetBot/README.md

 ## Requirements

 Requires you install mysql-connector and Tweepy.
+Also now requires python-daemon

 Download mysql-connecter from here: https://dev.mysql.com/downloads/connector/python/

 If you're using this on a RPi then you'll likely want the architecture independant .deb file.

-You can install Tweepy using pip, easy_install or any other method that gets it's pacages from PyPy:
+You can install Tweepy using pip, easy_install or any other method that gets it's packages from Pypi. remember some setups require you run an install with `sudo`.

 `pip install tweepy`

+Installing python-daemon with:

+`pip install python-daemon`

 ##Setup